📖 Read Time: 12 Minutes

 You can solve this by implementing exercises that focus on each factor in your workout.
 This way, you can maximize both strength gains and muscle gains at the same time in your training.

-With The Movement Athlete, your workout structure adjusts to your current skill level and situation.
+With a proper calisthenics training plan, your workout structure adjusts to your current skill level and situation.
 In this way, you’ll maximize your mechanical tension in each training.
 Nothing will be too easy or too difficult in your workout.

 You’ll be maximizing your muscle gains and strength gains in each repetition.